digitalservicebund/ris-norms/README.md

 # RIS Norms

-This repository contains tools for supporting the Federal Documentation of Statutes (DE: ["Normendokumentation"](https://www.bundesjustizamt.de/DE/Themen/Rechtsetzung/Normendokumentation/Normendokumentation_node.html)) in their task of keeping the documentation of federal norms up-to-date through amendments (DE: "Fortschreibung").
+This repository contains a web app supporting the Federal Documentation of Statutes (DE: ["Normendokumentation"](https://www.bundesjustizamt.de/DE/Themen/Rechtsetzung/Normendokumentation/Normendokumentation_node.html)) in their task of keeping the documentation of federal norms up-to-date through amendments (DE: "Fortschreibung").

 The name "RIS Norms" refers to